iawia002/lux/README.md

 ```
   -f string
-    	Select specific format to download
+    	Select specific stream to download
   -p	Download playlist
   -n int
     	The number of download thread (only works for multiple-parts video) (default 10)